solita/anypoint-orders-demo/README.md

 Setup
 -----

-1. Start database by running script:
+1. On project folder start database by running script:
-> src/dist/db/db.sh
+> cd src/dist/db/ && ./db.sh

 This starts Hsqldb database for the integration.
 You can connect to database using sql client with username 'sa' without password and this connection string:
 > jdbc:hsqldb:hsql://localhost/ordersDb